-The monument to the 6th New Jersey Volunteer Infantry Regiment is south of Gettysburg on Crawford Avenue just north of its intersection with Warren Avenue.
-(39.792509° N, 77.240922° W; Google map; Tour map: Devil’s Den) It was dedicated by the State of New Jersey on June 30th, 1888.
+The monument to the 6th New Jersey Volunteer Infantry Regiment is south of Gettysburg on Crawford Avenue.
+(Devil’s Den tour map) The State of New Jersey dedicated the monument on June 30th, 1888.

 About the monument to the 6th New Jersey Infantry